blnStudio/bln_belt_attachments/README.md

   - Regular and reinforced lassos
   - Machetes
   - Metal detector
+  - Quiver
   - And more can be easily added!

-There are 5 attachements already configured for you.
+There are 7 attachements already configured for you.

 ## Preview
 [Video Preview](https://youtu.be/6ZGfaL8W5Ng)